Data Augmentation Approaches in Natural Language Processing: A Survey: Introduction

 \section{Introduction}

-Data augmentation refers to methods used to increase the amount of data by adding slightly modified copies of already existing data or newly created synthetic data from existing data.\footnote{\url{https://en.wikipedia.org/wiki/Data_augmentation}} Such methods alleviate data scarcity scenarios where deep learning techniques may fail, so DA has received active interest and demand recently.
+Data augmentation refers to methods used to increase the amount of data by adding slightly modified copies of already existing data or newly created synthetic data from existing data.
+Such methods alleviate data scarcity scenarios where deep learning techniques may fail, so DA has received active interest and demand recently.
 Data augmentation is widely applied in the field of computer vision~\cite{shorten2019survey}, such as flipping and rotation, then introduced to natural language processing (NLP).
 Different to images, natural language is discrete, which makes the adoption of DA methods more difficult and underexplored in NLP.

 Large numbers of DA methods have been proposed recently, and a survey of existing methods is beneficial so that researchers could keep up with the speed of innovation.
 Liu et al.~\cite{Liu2020ASO} and Feng et al.~\cite{feng-etal-2021-survey} both present surveys that give a bird's eye view of DA for NLP.
 They directly divide the categories according to the methods.
 These categories thus tend to be too limited or general, e.g., \textit{back-translation} and \textit{model-based techniques}.
 Bayer et al.~\cite{Bayer2021ASO} post a survey on DA for text classification only.
 In this survey, we will provide an inclusive overview of DA methods in NLP.
 One of our main goals is to show the nature of DA, i.e., \textit{why data augmentation works}.
 To facilitate this, we category DA methods according to the \textbf{diversity} of augmented data, since improving training data diversity is one of the main thrusts of DA effectiveness.
-We frame DA methods into three categories, including paraphrasing, noising, and sampling.
+We frame DA methods into three categories, including paraphrasing, noising, and sampling.\footnote{This survey has been accepted by AI OPEN: \url{https://www.sciencedirect.com/journal/ai-open}.
+We also provide further resources at: \url{https://github.com/BohanLi0110/NLP-DA-Papers}}

 Specifically, \textit{paraphrasing}-based methods generate the paraphrases of the original data as the augmented data.
 This category brings limited changes compared with the original data. \textit{Noising}-based methods add more continuous or discrete noises to the original data and involve more changes. \textit{Sampling}-based methods master the distribution of the original data to sample new data as augmented data.
 With the help of artificial heuristics and trained models, such methods can sample brand new data rather than changing existing data and therefore generate even more diverse data.